Your resource for health and wellness information

 If you are taking a magnesium supplement, know that it absorbs better if you are taking with foods.
 In a cross-over study scientists investigated the difference in magnesium absorption with and without a corresponding meal.
 They found that magnesium consumed with a meal was better absorbed (59-72%)

-20% of magnesium is protein bound and amino acids found in foods, such as malic acid, aid in increasing absorption by binding to magnesium in the gut.
+Twenty percent of magnesium is protein bound and amino acids found in foods, such as malic acid, aid in increasing absorption by binding to magnesium in the gut.

 Medium Chain Triglycerides (MCT)

 MCT fatty acids are found in foods like coconut.
-Studies show that replacing MCT oil for LCT oils in the diet increases magnesium absorption.
+Studies show that replacing MCT oil with LCT oils in the diet increases magnesium absorption.
 It is possible that soapy mixture main when MCT and magnesium come together is more absorbable that the salts that LCT and magnesium form.

 Sprouting and Fermenting Grains

-Phytates are found, primarily, in grains and legumes that have not been sprouted.
+Phytates are found, primarily, in grains and legumes that have not sprouted.
 Sprouting these foods releases stored phosphorus (to allow for baby plant growth) and increases the absorption of all minerals.
 Souring grains is the most effective way to remove phytates.
 Magnesium absorption is high when sourdough bread is consumed, vs yeasted breads.